szabogabi88/LearningPythonBasics/README.md

 # LearningPythonBasics
-This is my first github project, in which I am going to realize several basic and typical programming tasks.
+This is my first github project, in which I am going to realize several basic and typical programming tasks in Python.